What is Beyond Self Improvement?

 The illusory promise of the perfect self sets us up for great striving and struggle to satisfy a demanding ego.
 But despite all of our efforts, we end up right where we are, only more restless, anxious, and dissatisfied.

-What if nothing was wrong with you and nothing to fix or improve?
-What if you are already whole and complete, just as you are?
-Would you be willing to stop fighting yourself and start accepting and enjoying yourself as you are while embracing the life you want?
+What if nothing was wrong with you, and there was nothing to fix or improve?
+What if you were already whole and complete, just as you are?
+Would you be willing to let go of the battle and the desire to fix yourself and focus on transforming your relationship with yourself and becoming your own best friend?

-This newsletter will attempt to answer this question…with a dash of humor.
+This newsletter will attempt to answer this question…with occasional humor.

-Looking forward to you joining me on this mad, beautiful, and messy adventure we call life.
-And whatever is beautiful, meaningful, and brings you happiness, may it be yours throughout 2023.
+I look forward to your joining me on this mad, beautiful, messy adventure we call life.
+May whatever is beautiful and meaningful and brings you happiness be yours throughout 2025.

 What to Expect

-Every Wednesday, you will get my Beyond Self Improvement newsletter, which includes powerful stories and lessons from daily life about love, forgiveness, and self-acceptance.
+You will receive my Beyond Self Improvement newsletter every Wednesday.
+It includes powerful stories and lessons from daily life about love, forgiveness, and self-acceptance.

 Join the Family